 It has always been recognized that having adequate vision was an essential requirement for service in the military.
 Historically, strict physical standards existed which precluded the enlistment or commissioning of candidates with reduced visual acuity and personnel who used prescription eyewear were required to obtain and maintain them at their own expense.
 During World War I, about 9 percent of soldiers had a refractive error which required them to wear eyeglasses and the ability to obtain a proper eye examination was a hit-or-miss situation.
 There were few ophthalmologists in the military at that time and few optometrists were allowed to provide care.

 The need for proper eyewear in the Army led to the development of a program in 1917 to furnish spectacles to officers and recruits for a price 10 percent over the government's cost for the frame and lenses and resulted in the formation of optical manufacturing units.
 The following year the Army authorized the free issue of spectacles to enlisted personnel.
 Officers, nurses, and civilian employees were authorized to purchase eyeglasses through the Post Exchange.
 The Army purchased frames for 45 cents, cases for 15 cents, and lenses for 95 cents up to four dollars.
 The program of free issue of spectacles was extended to officers in 1920 and then dropped in 1922.
-While Army physicians could prescribe spectacles, the government would not as a rule supply them free of charge.
+While Army physicians could prescribe spectacles, the government would not supply them free of charge.
 The Medical Department got back in the business, although not for soldiers, in the 1930s when it was tasked with providing medical support to the Civilian Conservation Corps (CCC), one of FDR's New Deal programs.

 In 1941, the Army Surgeon General proposed to the War Department to provide spectacles to active duty soldiers.
 Claims of broken glasses while performing official duties were not always totally convincing but it was apparent that training ceased once a soldier was unable to see.
 When the Surgeon General's staff attempted to determine the estimated requirement, they utilized records from World War I and estimated that 10 percent of military personnel and that half of those soldiers would already having their own glasses.
 Based on this data, the Surgeon General's office projected a requirement for 200,000 pairs of spectacles in 1942.
 In 1943, the Army Medical Department issued over two million pairs of spectacles.
-Unfortunately, they found that 18 to 20 percent, not 10 percent, of the soldiers required corrective eyewear and those who many who entered the service with their own spectacles had glasses that could not withstand the rigors of military life.
+Unfortunately, they found that 18 to 20 percent, not 10 percent, of the soldiers required corrective eyewear and those who entered the service with their own spectacles had glasses that could not withstand the rigors of military life.

-For the Navy, the rapid mobilization following the attack on Pearl Harbor necessitated the lowering of visual standards in order to meet the increased manning requirements of the rapidly expanding fleet.
+For the Navy, the rapid mobilization following the attack on Pearl Harbor necessitated the lowering of vision standards in order to meet the increased manning requirements of the rapidly expanding fleet.
 Unable to fabricate eyewear, the Navy entered in to contractual agreements to satisfy the requirement but quickly found that they were unable to meet the demand.
-So, the Navy Appropriation Act of 1942 authorized funds for the issuance of prescription eyewear to Navy and Marine Corps personnel serving abroad.
+The Navy Appropriation Act of 1942 authorized funds for the issuance of prescription eyewear to Navy and Marine Corps personnel serving abroad.
 In 1945, this program was expanded to include all Navy personnel.
 Also, in 1945, the contract procurement of eyewear was discontinued.

 Due to the subsequent demilitarization after the war, fabrication totals reduced to 923,631 pairs of eyewear by 1965.
 However, due to Viet Nam buildup, by 1968 a total of 1,596,638 pairs of spectacles and other eyewear, such as gas mask inserts, were made.
 It was estimated that one-third of the service members required eyewear and resulted in optometrists being included in the draft since many divisions had a policy that any soldier with an uncorrected acuity greater than 20/200 could not be placed on alert status.
 In 1967, optometrists were authorized to be directly placed in the combat divisions and, based upon the demand, the number of optometrists in Viet Nam went from seven to twenty-eight.
 In 1969, it was estimated that only about 18 percent of the military reporting to Viet Nam arrived with the required number of spectacles, creating a considerable requirement for optical fabrication within the theater of operations.
 In 1969 alone, 270,000 pairs were fabricated in theater.